 Then we continue by car for 1 hour more to Soraypampa where we will meet with the horse guys and horse who will take all the luggage, food, and the 7 kilos of each hiker’s belongings.

 We start the uphill hike to Humantay lake for 2 hours, When you arrive at the lagoon you will have enough time to explore and photograph the place and the guide will explain all the meaning of the Humantay lagoon.

-If you are tired, you can rest in the MOUNTAIN SKY HUST which are the cabins with glass doors, inside there are pillows, a sleeping pad and it has illumination for the night.
+If you are tired, you can rest in the MOUNTAIN SKY HUST which is the cabin with glass doors, there are pillows, and a sleeping pad and it has illumination for the night.